 - Beach & Caves, St. Martins, NB

 If you are looking for a place to relax and enjoy the sounds of the ocean, the beach in St. Martin's is the perfect spot.
-Grab an icecream or a meal at the restaurant right on the beach.
-At low tide, check out the caves along the cliff next to the beack.
+Grab an ice cream or a meal at the restaurant right on the beach.
+At low tide, check out the caves along the cliff next to the beach.

 - Fundy Park (trails and activities)

-Fundy National Park is a wonderful spot to go for a swim at the lake, in the ocean or the salt water pool.
+Fundy National Park is a wonderful spot to go for a swim at the lake, in the ocean or the saltwater pool.
 Exploring the beaches is our favourite part.
 There are waterfalls & hiking trails for all skill levels.
 Stop and enjoy the large playground or the golf course near the Alma entrance to the park.
-There are camping spots available as well as a motel and cottages to rent (we stayed in the cottages one year and it was a great family getaway). *2017 = FREE to go to the National Parks and Historic Sites.
-Get your pass HERE.
+There are camping spots available as well as a motel and cottages to rent (we stayed in the cottages one year and it was a great family getaway).

 Saint John Region: